Mini Electric

-The Mini Electric (marketed as the Mini Cooper SE in all markets outside the United Kingdom) is a battery electric version of the third generation Mini Hatch that was launched in 2020.
+The Mini Electric (marketed as the Mini Cooper SE in all markets outside the United Kingdom) is a battery electric version of the third generation Mini Hatch that was launched in 2020 by German automaker BMW under the Mini marque.
 The drivetrain utilises technology developed for the earlier BMW i3.

 Design

 The traction motor has an output of 135 kW and 199 lbft of torque, drawing from a 32.6 kWh battery, of which 28.9 kWh are usable.
 The battery uses twelve packs of lithium-ion cells arranged in a T-shape between the front seats and below the rear seats.
 It has an EPA rated range of 110 mi on a single charge, with a 36-minute fast charging time to 80% capacity using a 50 kW DC fast charger.
 According to the WLTP test cycle, the car has a range of 225 to 234 km.

 Compared to the Mini E, a limited production battery-electric vehicle leased by Mini to a few hundred customers in the United States in 2008, the acceleration, power, and range were nearly the same, but the battery in the newer Mini Electric takes up less passenger volume; the battery of the Mini E occupied the entire rear seat and cargo area.

 The chassis position of the battery shifts the weight balance from 63/37 (front/rear) for a Cooper S with an internal combustion engine to 58/42 or 54/46 (F/R) for a Cooper SE; in addition, the center of gravity is 1.2 in lower for the SE, despite an increase in ride height by 18 mm.
 The chassis was fitted with unique dampers; springs were borrowed from the Countryman and Clubman models to accommodate the extra weight of the battery, which increased weight by 284 to 350 lb compared to a base Cooper.

 The top speed of the Mini Electric is limited to 93 mph.
-The Mini Electric has a luggage capacity ranging between 211–731 litres, depending on how many seats are used.
+The Mini Electric has a luggage capacity ranging between 211 and 731 litres, depending on how many seats are used.